smaclell/smaclell.github.io/_drafts/shippable-at-all-times.md

 be perfect teams often avoid making small changes.
 After all every change is a risk.
 This line of thinking is actually a fallacy and increases the risk of each change.
 The recommendation is to focus on making smaller changes safe and frequently merge.
-At all costs, avoid the anti pattern of merging many branches at near the end of a release.
+At all costs, avoid the anti-pattern of merging many branches at near the end of a release.

 **Delayed integration increases risks and prohibits refactoring.** The added